Repith/dnd-companion/docs/database-schema.md

 ### GameEvent

-Records events that occur during gameplay for audit and replay purposes.
+Records events that occur during gameplay for audit, replay, and real-time streaming purposes.
+Events can be scoped at session, campaign, or global levels.

 ```sql
 CREATE TABLE "GameEvent" (